Hemophilia treatment

 Gene therapy for hemophilia

 Nearly all cases of hemophilia are caused by mutations in genes that provide instructions for making clotting factor proteins.
-The overarching idea behind gene therapy is to deliver a healthy version of the defective gene to body cells, typically with the aid of certain viral vectors, to restore the body’s ability to produce its own functional clotting factor.
+The overarching idea behind gene therapy is to deliver a healthy version of the defective gene to the body’s cells, typically with the aid of certain viral vectors.
+This restores the body’s ability to produce its own functional clotting factor.

-Roctavian (valoctocogene roxaparvovec-rvox) is a one-time gene therapy designed to deliver a shorter, but functional version of the gene encoding FVIII to cells in the liver with the help of a harmless adeno-associated virus called AAV5.
-It’s administered via a single intravenous infusion and is currently approved in the U.S. for adults with severe hemophilia A who have no detectable AAV5 antibodies.
+In hemophilia A, Roctavian (valoctocogene roxaparvovec-rvox) is a one-time gene therapy designed to deliver a shorter, but functional, version of the gene encoding FVIII to cells in the liver.
+It uses a harmless adeno-associated virus called AAV5.
+The gene therapy is administered via a single intravenous infusion and is currently approved in the U.S. for adults with severe hemophilia A who have no detectable AAV5 antibodies.

-The gene therapy Hemgenix (etranacogene dezaparvovec) uses the same AAV5 viral vector to deliver a gene encoding a highly active form of FIX to liver cells.
+In hemophilia V, the gene therapy Hemgenix (etranacogene dezaparvovec-drlb) also uses the AAV5 viral vector to deliver a gene encoding a highly active form of FIX to liver cells.
 The therapy, given as a one-time intravenous infusion, was approved in the U.S. in late 2022 for people with hemophilia B who are on prophylaxis or have (or have had) life-threatening bleeds or repeated, serious spontaneous bleeding episodes.

 Fresh frozen plasma

-Currently, it is still one of the main methods to manage bleeding in people with hemophilia C in the U.S., since FXI replacement therapies are not available in the country.
+It remains, however, one of the main methods to manage bleeding in people with hemophilia C in the U.S., given that FXI replacement therapies are not available in the country.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.